 Each of our staff members is held to the highest possible standard.
 We hire only respectful individuals who conduct themselves in such a way that upholds the values we support and promote at camp.

 “The summer after my sophomore year of college, I knew I wanted to work at a summer camp.
-A few Google searches (and an alliance to Tipp City OH) led me to Camp Highlander.
+A few Google searches (and an allegiance to Tipp City, OH) led me to Camp Highlander.
 As someone who didn’t attend summer camp as a child, I’m not sure if what I expected to get out of a summer at camp was any more complex than wanting to work with children in a setting that I hadn’t yet experienced.
 And looking back, there is no way I could’ve ever even began to guess what Camp Highlander would give to me and what it would end up meaning to me many years later.
 It is a place where people, both staff and campers alike, are loved for exactly who they are and encouraged to become nothing short than the best version of themselves.
 It’s a place where you get to try new things.
-Where you learn it’s okay to fail, as long as you’re not afraid to get up try again.
+Where you learn it’s okay to fail, as long as you’re not afraid to get up and try again.
 Where you learn to be a good teammate.
 Where you sign off of social media and learn to truly live in the moment.
 To be intentional with others.
 To love people with an unconditional type of love.
 It’s the place I met my husband, some of my very best friends, and a support system that I know will follow me throughout the entirety of my life.
 It truly has become a second home to me and the place my heart always longs to be.

 And beyond that, there is a magic to Old Forge mountain that can’t be described with words but can only be felt when you step foot on the mountain.
 Like when the field erupts with cheers as a camper conquers their fears on the rock wall or scores the winning run in river ball, when the dining hall is full of people singing and dancing along to Taylor Swift, when the sound of a guitar echos up into main camp with the sound of a song you sing every Sunday but never manages to get old….the list could truly go on forever.
 Going to camp is the greatest gift I could’ve ever given myself and I am forever changed for the better because of it.”